one of the best things on the internet

 Since the 1950s, healthcare providers have misled their patients and the public about “gender-affirming care.”
 Many of the patients are gay, autistic, or survivors of abuse.
 The “care” physically injures them.
 T, for the example, is anabolic steroids and causes pelvic floor dysfunction in 94% of women who use it.

-This newsletter examines the misbegotten, sometimes fraudulent movement for “transgender” rights from a legal and historical perspective.
-The author, Glenna Goldis, is a lawyer in New York City.
+Bad Facts examines the misbegotten, sometimes fraudulent movement for “transgender” rights from a legal and historical perspective.
+The author, Glenna Goldis, is a lawyer.
+From January 2022 to January 2026 she was an Assistant Attorney General in the Consumer Frauds Bureau of the Office of the New York State Attorney General.

 Want to make a general comment about this newsletter?